 In construing these Terms:

-• time periods for payments or acts shall be calculated by excluding the day on which the period commences and including the day on which the period ends; if the end day is not a working day, the period extends to the next working day;
+1.2.3 unless otherwise stated, time periods within or following which any payment is to be made or act is to be done shall be calculated by excluding the day on which the period commences and including the day on which the period ends, and if the day on which the period ends is not a working day, then such period shall stand extended to the next working day;

-• references to Platform Documents include onboarding requirements, operational requirements, category-specific requirements, service descriptions, standards, guidelines, protocols, instructions or other requirements issued by the Company from time to time;
+1.2.5 References to Platform Documents shall include any onboarding requirements, operational requirements, category-specific requirements, service descriptions, standards, guidelines, protocols, instructions or other requirements issued by the Company from time to time;

-• the terms “herein”, “hereof”, “hereto”, “hereunder” and similar refer to these Terms as a whole;
+1.2.6 the terms “herein”, “hereof”, “hereto”, “hereunder” and words of similar import refer to these Terms as a whole;

-• references to any agreement, contract, document, policy, guideline, protocol or arrangement include such items as amended, modified, supplemented, replaced or updated by the Company in accordance with these Terms;
+1.2.7 reference to any agreement, contract, document, policy, guideline, protocol or arrangement or to any provision thereof shall include references to any such agreement, contract, document, policy, guideline, protocol or arrangement as it may, from time to time, be amended, modified, supplemented, replaced or updated by the Company in accordance with these Terms;

-• “Person” includes individual, sole proprietor, partnership, limited liability partnership, company, body corporate, association, trust, institution, healthcare establishment, hospital, diagnostic centre, agency, unincorporated organisation or other entity and its successors and permitted assigns;
+1.2.10 the word “Person” shall mean any individual, sole proprietor, partnership, limited liability partnership, company, body corporate, association, trust, institution, healthcare establishment, hospital, diagnostic centre, agency, unincorporated organisation or other entity and shall include its successors and permitted assigns;

-• if there is any conflict between these Terms and any applicable Platform Document, the Platform Document prevails solely for the relevant Service category or subject matter, and these Terms prevail otherwise.
+1.2.12 In the event of any conflict between these Terms and any applicable Platform Document, such Platform Document shall prevail solely with respect to the relevant Service category or subject matter, and these Terms shall prevail in all other respects.

 2. Appointment and Service Delivery Models